chihyanghsu0805/keras_tutorial/tutorials/keras/graph_representation_learning/README.md

 This code follows the tutorial on https://keras.io/examples/graph/node2vec_movielens/.

 ## Overview
-This code takes movie ratngs and build a weighted graph between the movies.
+This code takes movie ratings and build a weighted graph between the movies.

 Positive and negative samples are determined by biased random walk of the graph.